 Bottom line

 If trust, focus, and minimal clutter matter, start with AudioMultiCut or Audacity.
-If you only need one disposable trim and do not care much about the experience, a simple free cutter may be fine.
+Choose AudioMultiCut for private browser-based multi-clip splitting.
+Choose Audacity for deeper local desktop editing.
 If you want a broader online suite, expect more moving parts and evaluate the privacy tradeoff intentionally.

 FAQ